Gorete Semedo

-Gorete Semedo (born 5 October 1996) is a São Tomé and Príncipe track and field athlete competing in sprinting events.
+Gorete Borges Tavares Semedo (born 5 October 1996) is a São Tomé and Príncipe track and field athlete competing in sprinting events.
 In 2017, she competed in the women's 100 metres event at the 2017 World Championships in Athletics held in London, United Kingdom.
 She did not advance to compete in the semi-finals.

+Career

 In 2019, she represented São Tomé and Príncipe at the 2019 African Games held in Rabat, Morocco.
 She competed in both the women's 100 metres and women's 200 metres events.
 In the 100 metres event she reached the semi-finals where she was disqualified after a false start and in the 200 metres event she did not advance to compete in the semi-finals.
 In the same year, she also competed in the women's 100 metres event at the 2019 World Athletics Championships held in Doha, Qatar.
 She did not qualify to compete in the semi-finals.